Oracle

 More inexpensive ebook goodies!

-You can now get your hands on R. A. Salvatore's The Crimson Shadow omnibus for only 3.99$ by following this Amazon Associate link.
+You can now download Andy Weir's The Martian for only 2.99$ by following this Amazon Associate link.
 This OneLink will take you to the nearest Amazon site serving your country and you'll see if you can take advantage of this sale.

 Here's the blurb: